metonym/svg-to-svelte/README.md

 This library uses [svg-parser](https://github.com/Rich-Harris/svg-parser) to convert SVG icon libraries into Svelte components.

-This is accomplished with the following:
+This is accomplished by the following:

 - pass `$$restProps` to top-level SVG element
 - forward click, mouseover, mouseenter, mouseleave, keydown events